openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 # Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using APT Repository {#openvino_docs_install_guides_installing_openvino_apt}

-This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the APT repository.
+This guide provides detailed steps for installing OpenVINO™ Runtime through the APT repository and guidelines for installing OpenVINO Development Tools.

-> **NOTE**: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
-If you want to develop or optimize your models with OpenVINO, see [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed steps.
+> **NOTE**: From the 2022.1 release, OpenVINO™ Development Tools can be installed via PyPI only.
+See [Install OpenVINO Development Tools](#installing-openvino-development-tools) for more information.

 > **IMPORTANT**: By downloading and using this container and the included software, you agree to the terms and conditions of the [software license agreements](https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf).
 Please review the content inside the `<INSTALL_DIR>/licensing` folder for more details.